tujoworker/gatsby-plugin-federation/README.md

 Note: Gatsby in SSR or DSG should theoretically work.
 But where not tested as of now.

-## Sharing dependencies

-Its not possible to share dependencies as of now.

-How ever – this plugin does extract React and ReactDOM from the `framework.js` bundle, and creates a junk with a React version in its name, instead of an unique hash.
-This way, we can share React, when several federated apps run on the same domain.

-That said, sharing dependencies is hard and error prone.
-Especially when it comes to sharing visual parts shared styling and versioned component libraries.
+## Client side only - no SSG support

+Right now, your server generated HTML will not be able to load a federated module.
+How ever, in future we may add this to this plugin as well.
+Let me know if you need it.

+Background: Because Webpack is using `document` in their Module Federation implementation of loading a remote component, we need to ensure, Gatsby's SSG step gets as fallback instead of actually requesting the remote module, and rendering it on the server.

 ## Credits

-A big thanks to Zack Jackson for originally coming up with Module Federation.
+A big thanks to [Zack Jackson](https://twitter.com/ScriptedAlchemy) for originally coming up with Module Federation.

 Read more about [Module Federation](https://webpack.js.org/concepts/module-federation/).